freenit-framework/doc/docs/backend/quickstart.md

 Both arguments are lists of role names.
 First one is list of roles in which user may be, second one is list of roles in which user has to be.
-In short if user is assigned to at least one role from first list and all roles in the second list.
+In short if user is assigned to at least one role from the first list and all roles in the second list, access is granted.
 Default values for both are `[]`, which means not to check roles at all.
-First argument is called `roles`, second one `allof`, in case you need to set only one of them.
+First argument is called `roles`, second one `allof`, in case you need to set only one of them use named arguments.
 In the above example the user can be in either `role 1` or `role 2` but has to be in both, `role 3` and `role 4`.